35 Types of Butterflies in Indiana

 The Great Spangled Fritillary, one of the most spectacular butterflies, can be found in many habitats.

-This is a large butterfly with a wingspan that can reach six inches and has an orange band on its forewings.
+This large butterfly has a wingspan that can reach six inches and has an orange band on its forewings.
 The hindwings are yellow with black and brown bands and spots.

 Females usually have a single row of orange dots along the outer edge of their hindwings, while males have two rows.